 From this critical position, nurses can help patients identify their eating disorders earlier.

 These disorders almost always stay under the radar until they’ve progressed in severity.
 Developing the eye to recognize the signs of an eating disorder in a patient requires exceptional knowledge and skill.

 To develop and gain that knowledge, nurses can pursue an MSN or DNP degree.

 Table of Contents

 Eating disorders can be defined as certain behavioral conditions characterized by severe and persistent disturbances in an individual’s eating behaviors.
 Eating disorders are considered among the deadliest of mental illnesses.
 They can impair a person’s social, psychological, and physiological functioning.

 So, let’s take a closer look at some of the common eating disorders:

 Anorexia nervosa is one of the most commonly known eating disorders.
-This disorder prevalent among women more than in men and often starts during adolescence or early adulthood.
+This disorder is prevalent among women more than men and often starts during adolescence or early adulthood.

 People suffering from anorexia view themselves as overweight despite often being severely underweight.
 They restrict their food intake and try to eat as little as possible.